 Then Jesus said to his disciples, “If anyone would come after me, he must deny himself and take up his cross and follow me.
 For whoever wants to save his life will lose it, but whoever loses his life for me will find it.

-Here are four preaching points for Good Friday:
+Here are four preaching points for a Good Friday message:

 Good Friday is the day we remember the crucifixion of Jesus, but there’s more to it than remembering; our task as preachers is to call people to the Cross.